Last update: 09-30-2022 2:24 PM EDT

 - Idaho offers online voter registration.

 - You should know: you need an Idaho ID to use Idaho's online voter registration system.
 If you don't have an Idaho-issued ID, you can still register by mail to vote.

 Use the National Voter Registration Form

 - Print and fill out the National Voter Registration Form.

 - Box 6 - ID Number: Enter your Idaho driver's license number.
 If you don't have an Idaho-issued driver's license, enter the last 4 digits of your Social Security number.

-- Box 7 - Choice of Party: Idaho does NOT require that you register with a party to participate in partisan primary elections.
+- Box 7 - Choice of Party: Idaho may require that you register with a party to participate in partisan primary elections.
 Some parties allow unaffiliated voters to vote in their party’s primary without declaring an affiliation.
 You may also declare your party affiliation at the polls on primary election day.

 - Box 8 - Race or Ethnic Group: Leave blank.
 This information is not required.